-We tried to walk in to Sea Salt, but all thirty or so covers were spoken for.
+We tried to walk in to Sea Salt (now renamed Sea&Soil), but all thirty or so covers were spoken for.
 Taking that as a sign that good things were happening, we booked a table and returned a few days later.
 We were met with a warm welcome and a room of subtle taste.

 The windows, stretching almost from roof to floor throw natural light onto untreated wooden floors, exposed stonework and Farrow & Ball-esque shades of grey.
 Local art on a theme of marine enlivened one wall, while slates chalked with daily specials enticed us from another.
 It’s a bright, charming seaside café.

 The menu, full of sensible but interesting dishes, betrays a chef who likes to eat as well as cook.
 And clearly likes his meat.
 It would have been obvious to open another seafood restaurant but, although there were fishy dishes on the menu, especially amongst the specials, it was the range of meat that really caught my eye.